These performance tips supplement the general guidelines for fast inserts in Section 126.96.36.199, “Optimizing INSERT Statements”.

 Connection 5 does 1000 inserts

 If you do not use locking, connections 2, 3, and 4 finish before 1 and 5.
 If you use locking, connections 2, 3, and 4 probably do not finish before 1 or 5, but the total time should be about 40% faster.

-TABLES followed by an
+LOCK TABLESfollowed by an

 UNLOCK TABLESonce in a while (each 1,000 rows or so) to permit other threads to access table.
 This would still result in a nice performance gain.